ecdye/zram-config/README.md

 ## Overview

-This is a complete zram-config utility for swap, directories, and logs to reduce SD, NAND and eMMC block wear. zram-config implements zram to prevent frequent writing to the disk and allow near ram speed acess to working directories with varying compression ratios depending on the compression algorithm.
+This is a complete zram-config utility for swap, directories, and logs to reduce SD, NAND and eMMC block wear. zram-config implements zram to prevent frequent writing to the disk and allow near ram speed access to working directories with varying compression ratios depending on the compression algorithm.

 A ztab table in `/etc/ztab` is used to configure where any combination and number of zram drives are to be created.
 This project uses an OverlayFS mount with zram so that syncFromDisk on start is not needed.